butfirstchai.com

 • Salt: indispensable.

-• Semolina: Not in the dough, but is used to dust the board while stretching the dough thereby it makes the pizza crust crisp.
-Generally, you will find recipes using corn meal for this step.
+• Semolina: Not in the dough, but it is used to dust the board while stretching the dough, thereby making the pizza crust crisp.
+Generally, you will find recipes using cornmeal for this step.

 cast iron skillet pizza